LLMs Judging LLMs: A Simplex Perspective: EXPERIMENT CONFIGURATION

 \item \textbf{TLDR} (aka SummEval) \citep{Fabbri2021-ie}: A summarization benchmark where models condense news articles into concise summaries, with human ratings across four dimensions (relevance, consistency, fluency, coherence) on 5-point scales.

-\item \textbf{Omni-MATH} \citep{Gao2024-ec}: A benchmark focusing on high-difficulty competition-level problems from International and National Olympiads.
-These problems present particular challenges for automated evaluation as solutions vary significantly in approach, notation, and presentation; multiple valid solution paths may exist for the same problem; and partial correctness must be assessed along multiple dimensions. \end{itemize}
+\item \textbf{Omni-MATH} \citep{Gao2024-ec}: A benchmark of competition-level problems from International and National Olympiads.
+These problems are difficult to evaluate automatically because solutions vary in approach, notation, and presentation; multiple valid solution paths may exist; and partial correctness must be assessed along multiple dimensions. \end{itemize}